 [Image via Thinkstock]

-We are hiring the sharpest minds who are passionate about mobile and delighting the consumer in the same way we are.
-Since we are a small team, you will get a lot of responsibility, ownership and growth.
+We hire the sharpest minds who are passionate about mobile and delighting the consumer in the same way we are.
+Since we are a small team, you will get a lot of responsibility, ownership, and opportunity for growth.
 Join us!